StefanZander/lecture_notes/pse/2022_WS/kick-off/marp/2022_WS_PSE_Kick-Off.md

 :::: columns
 ::: single
 :fa-heart: What I **LOVED**
-- Was lief richtig gut? :fa-check:
+- Was lief richtig gut?
-- Was lief besser als erwartet? :fa-star:
+- Was lief besser als erwartet?

 :fa-graduation-cap: What I **LEARNED**
 - Was habe ich gelernt?